-IP TAKE: This funder is refreshingly approachable.
-Green groups that fit the areas of interest and geographic requirements can shoot them an LOI any time.
-You cannot submit an unsolicited proposal; you must submit your letter of inquiry first, and wait to be asked to submit a full proposal.
+IP TAKE: Green groups that fit the areas of interest and geographic requirements may send an LOI on a rolling basis; however, proposals must be solicited.
+Applicants should submit their LOI and wait to be asked to submit a full proposal.